purduesigbots/pros-docs/v5/getting-started/linux.rst

 4. Close and re-open your terminal, or run :code:`source ~/.bashrc` (if running bash).
 5. Test by running :code:`arm-none-eabi-gcc --version`.
 The output should confirm that the version is greater than or equal to 7.2.
 If it is not, make sure you don't have conflicting versions installed through a package manager.

-.. note:: After installing the toolchain using the instructions listed above, upgrading to a newer version is as removing the previous install and following the instructions again with the newer version.
+.. note:: After installing the toolchain using the instructions listed above, upgrading to a newer version is as simple as removing the previous install and following the instructions again with the newer version.

 Installing the CLI
 ------------------